 Pilates teacher are not Physical Therapists unless they received additional education.

 During a Pilates workout you will perform a wide variety of exercises that seem extremely unusual like The Hundred which requires big deep breaths, arm pumps and a very stable strong body position.
-The Hundred is a warm up exercises to get the blood circulating in your body.
-You inhale fresh air and than exhale stale air.
-You engage the lungs and diagphram along with your transverse abdominals to their maximum capacity.
+The Hundred is a warm up exercise to get the blood circulating in your body.
+You inhale fresh air and exhale stale air.
+You engage the lungs and diaphragm along with your transverse abdominals to their maximum capacity.
 You recruit every single muscle in your body, more specifically the Powerhouse muscles which can be found shoulder to shoulder and hip to hip.
 If you move from a strong and supple Powerhouse you will notice over time many changes in your body.

 Pilates Tower Classes (also known as the Wall Unit) use a variety of springs and bars creating resistance in a variety of different movements that you might recognize from mat class and some that are very different.
 The springs act as your extra muscles and create resistance in a variety of directions helping you build strength, stability and flexibility.
 You will find it challenging to control your body and the springs in the beginning but with regular practice you will see that you develop more control, strength and flexibility.
 This is generally a group class environment as well.

-Pilates on equiptment like the Reformer, Cadillac and the Chairs still follow a specific order of exercises but provide the client with different challenges as the stationary mat used in Mat Classes and Tower Classes is now smaller and slides on tracks or is at an angle on springs thus challenging the client.
+Pilates on equipment like the Reformer, Cadillac and the Chairs still follow a specific order of exercises but provide the client with different challenges as the stationary mat used in Mat Classes and Tower Classes is now smaller and slides on tracks or is at an angle on springs thus challenging the client.
 Sometimes there is a small seat with a much smaller pedal.
-You focus on the same elements as the mat and tower classes but the exercises on the equiptment, otherwise know as the apparatus, require more oppositional and complex movements.
+You focus on the same elements as the mat and tower classes but the exercises on the equipment, otherwise know as the apparatus, require more oppositional and complex movements.
 For example Snake and Twist on the Reformer require you to extend your body so the springs extend while you take your body into extension and rotation utilizing a very specific breath to facilitate proper movement.
 Depending upon how many springs are attached this exercise can be a little easier or a little harder.